Sanatan753/Time_Series/README.md

 ## License

-This project is licensed under the MIT License.
+This project was presented to us at the AI/ML workshop

 ## Contact

-For any queries, please contact Sanatan Kisku.

----

-Feel free to customize this README file as per your requirements.
+You can Reachout to me through my LinkedIn